SkylineCommunications/dataminer-docs/connector-help/connector_help/Tata_Booking_Manager.md

 # Tata Communications Booking Manager

 The Tata Booking Manager is a custom application designed to fully manage bookings using the DataMiner SRM Solution.
-It is based on a custom driver (Skyline Booking Manager, version 1.0.0.5_HF1_START) that was previously created for Tata Communications.
+It is based on a custom connector (Skyline Booking Manager, version 1.0.0.5_HF1_START) that was previously created for Tata Communications.

 ## About